 Like its other cousins in the Tarantula family, this arachnid’s abdomen is lined with hairy darts to ward off predators.
-The kind it possesses are capable of giving foes of both the invertebrate and vertebrate variety pause, and can be especially potent against mammalian attackers.
+The kind it possesses is capable of giving foes of both the invertebrate and vertebrate variety pause and can be especially potent against mammalian attackers.

 It weighs between five and six ounces.
 While people have observed a few of the largest ones eating small birds, like hummingbirds, most of their diet consists of insects and small terrestrial vertebrates.
 You will not usually see one dining because they drag their prey back to their hidden nests before eating.

 #1.
 Giant Huntsman Spider – 12-inch Leg Span